ZPump/zPump/docs/smart-contracts/ptf-pool.md

 - Maintains `recent_commitments` (leaf index, commitment, amount commitment).
 - Optional digest updates if `note_digests` feature is enabled.
 - Nullifier set enforces one-time spend constraints; additional digest maintained by `note_digests`.
+- The nullifier PDA now grows in-place via reallocation (in 256-entry “pages”) rather than bricking at 256 spends.
+When the account needs more space the caller must provide a payer signer and Rent sysvar so the excess lamports can be funded.

 ## Compute Budget